 Beef and garbanzo beans

-- Remove the cinnamon stick, cardamom pods and star anise.
+- Remove the cinnamon stick, cardamom pods, and star anise.
 Set aside.

 Fried onion